 - Law, lawyer, attorney

-As suggested earlier, some ISTJs may be drawn to creative work because of their inferior Ne.
+Some ISTJs may be drawn to creative work because of their inferior function, Extraverted Intuition (Ne).
 To determine whether a given artistic career is healthy for an ISTJ requires that we ask whether it involves more Sensing or Intuition.
-In this vein, I suggest that writing (non-technical) requires a heavy dose of Intuition and is probably better left to N types.
+In this vein, I suggest that writing, especially that which is creative or theoretical, requires a heavier dose of Intuition and is probably better left to N types.
 Artistic work like painting or sculpting, however, arguably requires more Sensing than Intuition, making these better options for artistically-inclined ISTJs.

 The Social Holland domain is typically populated by Myers-Briggs Feelers and Extraverts.
-Social interests are common among teachers, healthcare workers, clergy, trainers, caretakers, etc. As IS types, Social careers are typically not recommended for ISTJs, although many will certainly continue to pursue work in teaching and ministry for reasons I outlined above.
+Social interests are common among teachers, healthcare workers, clergy, trainers, caretakers, etc. As IS types, Social careers are typically not recommended for ISTJs, although many will pursue work in teaching and ministry.

 Their lack of Extraversion, especially Extraverted Feeling, generally makes ISTJs poor salespersons or promoters.
 Typically, they are aware of this and instinctively avoid Enterprising sorts of work.
 The one exception may be ISTJs who try their hand at entrepreneurship, which can be understood as one way they may try to satisfy their inferior Ne.
 ISTJs typically do well with the logistics of running their own business.
 The question is whether the original business vision or idea (Ne) will be good enough for the business to get off the ground.
 Therefore, ISTJs are probably wise to consult with others regarding their business ideas before moving forward.